forcedotcom/SalesforceMobileSDK-Android/native/README.md

 Inside the $NATIVE_DIR, you will find several projects:

-1. **SalesforceSDK**: The Salesforce SDK library project which provides support for OAuth2 and REST API calls
+1. **SalesforceSDK**: The Salesforce SDK library project which provides support for OAuth2, REST API calls, pin screen (driven by mobile policy) and SmartStore
 2. **SalesforceSDKTest**: Test project for SalesforceSDK
 3. **TemplateApp**: Template used when creating new native application using SalesforceSDK
 4. **RestExplorer**: A app using SalesforceSDK to explore the REST API calls